 - The course work must be graduate-level and consistent with the advanced study of global energy management and business administration.

 - The academic department must approve the transfer request.
 Final authority for the approval of all transfer requests rests with the Director of the MS-GEM Program.

 - Requests for the transfer of courses taken prior to enrolling at UH should be made during the first semester of attendance as a graduate student in the Bauer College of Business.
-Waiver/transfer request forms are available in University Classroom and Business Building (UCBB) 424.
+Waiver/transfer request forms are available in Insperity Classroom and Business Building (CBB) 424.